 Every year in the U.S., almost a half million people are injured or killed in traffic accidents attributed to the combination of texting and driving.
 The statistics are shocking, especially in view of the fact that this danger could be completely avoided.
-In 2013, according to statistics compiled by the Department of Transportation, 3,154 people died and another 424,000 were injured in motor vehicle crashes caused by drivers who were distracted because they were texting or using cell phones.
+With the latest statistics available as of 2018, in 2015, according to statistics compiled by the Department of Transportation, 3,477 people died and another 391,000 were injured in motor vehicle crashes caused by drivers who were distracted because they were texting or using cell phones.

 YouTube Special Feature

 The United States has the unwanted lead in this problem, far exceeding similar accidents in other countries around the world.
 An astounding 69% of drivers (aged 18-64) in the U.S. admitted to using their cell phone while driving during the previous month.
 Compare this to a European low of 29% in the United Kingdom or 59% in Portugal.
 Our country takes the lead in other potential distractions also, including reading or sending text messages or email messages, at 31% U.S. vs. 15% in Spain.